wyne-ybanez/personal-portfolio-master/TESTING.md

 - The blue border appears to be responsive
 - Adopts the appropriate size when checked on [Ami Responsive](http://ami.responsivedesign.is/#)
 - Blue border is nearly coded perfectly.
 Error made with media query.
-- Blue border does not look great on Macbook Air.
+- Blue border does not function properly when tested on a Macbook Air.

 * This bug has not yet been resolved and will be noted in the README file *